 Horizon III is a 36m long fiberglass twin-engine liveaboard yacht that is among the most respected and safest in the Maldives.
 You will venture away from the crowds to find some of the most incredible species of the Maldives.
 Head north to Baa Atoll for the annual manta feeding frenzy, journey south to Thaa for night time encounters with whale sharks and Felidhoo for grey reef and nurse sharks, venture to the Deep South for hammerheads, threshers and tiger sharks.

-The award-winning Horizon crew have been employed for many years and create a great ambiance onboard.
+The award-winning Horizon III liveaboard crew have been employed for many years and create a great ambience onboard.
 This is evidenced by a returning guest rate of 70%.
 So confident are they that their cruises will remain popular that every cruise is a confirmed departure.
 An experienced Ayurvedic therapist offers rejuvenating post-dive spa treatments and massages.
 There is an upper deck Jacuzzi where guests can relax.
 The 5 comfortable leisure areas, and the light and clean interior design, provide a ‘home from home’ atmosphere.

 There are 12 comfortable en-suite guest cabins onboard, including deluxe cabins with sea views.
 The restaurant serves up delicious buffet spreads of Western and Asian cuisine, and the bar provides draught beer and a comprehensive drinks menu.

-Diving activities are conducted from the accompanying and spacious 20 metre dhoni dive tender.
+Diving activities with the Horizon III are conducted from the accompanying and spacious 20 metre dhoni dive tender.
 It houses 3 compressors and the nitrox system, the weights, and diver equipment baskets, which removes a lot of clutter from the mothership.
 You will find a battery charging station onboard, warm water showers, and fish ID and dive reference books.
 Tanks can fit both DIN and international yoke valves, and are standard 12 litre and 15 litre sizes, air and nitrox.
-There are 4 experienced divemasters onboard the Horizon, providing one of the most attentive dive services in the Maldives.
+There is an AED defibrillator and there are 5 experienced divemasters onboard the Horizon, providing one of the most attentive dive services in the Maldives.

-Non-divers are welcome on the Horizon too.
+Non-divers are welcome on the Horizon III too.
 They can ask the crew or captain to take them to a local beach or sand bar for island hopping, participate in a free guided snorkel tour, read books, play cards or chess, or watch TV in the lounge, try fishing, relax in the Jacuzzi or enjoy a therapeutic massage.
-So why not come and experience a scuba diving holiday in the Maldives like no other with the Horizon III.
+So why not come and experience a scuba diving holiday in the Maldives like no other with the Horizon III liveaboard.

 Maldives Central Atolls (8 Days / 7 Nights - 17 Dives)